hdrhbbu1/www/pages/articles/2017-05-22-what-i-wish-you-understood-about-my-chronic-illness/index.md

 can be mindful of my disability when I move about, while also allowing me to be mostly self-sufficient.
-I'll need advocates in public and privates spaces, ready to speak up for me when the time is right, and remain silent when I have the spoons to speak.
+I'll need advocates in public and privates spaces, ready to speak up for me when the time is right, and remain silent when I have the spoons to raise my own voice.
 Above all, I ask that you be present and truthful.

 If you offer assistance, please be ready to deliver.
 If you make a big deal out of being concerned for my healthcare, call and lobby.
 If you don't know how to